dcrapis/oceandao-wiki/On-ROI.md

 **(Expected) ROI towards growth** is a key criterion in OceanDAO, in line with Ocean's [Web3 Sustainability Loop](https://blog.oceanprotocol.com/the-web3-sustainability-loop-b2a4097a36e).

 Accordingly:
-- If you're making a project proposal, you should describe how it helps ROI
+* If you're making a project proposal, you should describe how it helps ROI.
+There's a worked example below.
-- If you're voting, you should be evaluating in terms of expected ROI
+* If you're voting, you should be evaluating in terms of expected ROI

 Punchline:
-- **Projects that aim to increase "$ datatoken consuming volume" (denominated in OCEAN) will tend to be favored.**
+* Projects that aim to increase "total OCEAN of data consumed", "network revenue" and "total OCEAN locked" will tend to be favored.

 This page elaborates further.